TIY-Austin-Front-End-Engineering/Curriculum/day-2/README.md

 3. Intro to command line

-# Goal 1: Understandinf the CSS Box Model
+# Goal 1: Understanding the CSS Box Model
 I'm not going to put in notes about this because MD already does a perfect job.
 Everything you want to know about the box model [can be found here](https://developer.mozilla.org/en-US/docs/Web/CSS/box_model) in a clear concise description.

 # Goal 2: Intro to CSS Media Queries / Mobile first development